jh7863/Excel-Transformer/README.md

 # Excel-Transformer
 # Description
 A Microsoft Excel demonstration of the transformer from the "Attention Is All You Need" paper.
 This Excel document implements a basic two example mini-batch of a the transformer from the aforementioned paper.
 The document aims to provide a basic numerical example which illustrate the internal workings of a transformer.
-The transformer contains two layers with each layer containing an encoder and decoder.
-The example utilizes two heads as well.
+The transformer contains two layers with each layer containing a two headed encoder and decoder.
 # Features
 -The transformer contains two layers with each layer containing an encoder and decoder.
 The attention mechanism in every layer utilizes two heads.